Zygo/bees/README.md

 Configuration
 -------------

-The only runtime configurable options are environment variables:
+There are some runtime configurable options using environment variables:

 * BEESHOME: Directory containing Bees state files:
  * beeshash.dat  | persistent hash table.
 Must be a multiple of 16M.